Tomato Blossom End Rot Symptoms And Treament

 Tomato blossom end rot begins at the fruit’s formation stage, but the damage is not necessarily visible to the naked eye until the fruit begins to mature.
 Typically, the problem starts on the first flush of fruits and those that haven’t quite reached their full size.
 The spot appears irregular, watery and tan or yellowish-brown and will grow until it destroys much of the fruit.

 BER usually shows up at the blossom end of the fruit, but can occasionally occur on the sides.
 (Lesions that occur on the sides look similar to tomato sunscald.)
 Over time, the lesion will spread, turn darker, eventually black, and the flesh will soften, while the fruit’s skin gets leathery.
 In essence, the fruit begins to rot at the end.
 The lesion may become infected with black mold.
-The disease makes the fruit unpalatable and also affects its appearance.
+This common tomato disease makes the fruit unpalatable and also affects its appearance.

 What Causes Tomato Bottom to Rot?